 Subgroups could be a geographic population like a nation or community, or any other defined group such as employees, ethnic groups, disabled persons, prisoners, or any other.

-The concept of population health goes beyond simply measuring the overall health of a population.
+This concept goes beyond simply measuring the overall health of a population.
 It also studies the distribution of health within that population.
 For instance, while the majority of the population may have excellent health, a minority that belongs to the same group may experience much poorer health.

-Therefore, population health should aim for more equitable health outcomes and reduce health disparities, rather than just focusing on overall health outcomes.
+Therefore, population/public health management should aim for more equitable health outcomes and reduce health disparities, rather than just focusing on overall health outcomes.

 Health equity, health disparities, and social justice are all important concepts in the context of population health.